To most people, gasoline seems quite simple.

-You get it from the gas station and it powers the engines of your cars, boats and power equipment.
+You get it from the gas station and use it to drive the engines of your cars, boats, and power equipment.

-With the increased availability of ethanol gas, the situation gets murkier – and more problematic if you use this type of gas in your mower (or other small engines).
+With the increased availability of ethanol gas, the situation gets murkier – and more problematic if you're thinking about using this type of gas to power your mower or other small engine equipment.

-In the U.S., normal gasoline contains up to 10% ethanol (E10).
+Typical gasoline used in the United States contains up to 10% ethanol (E10).
 However, in Midwestern states, where crops are plentiful, gasoline with 15% (E15) ethanol is becoming popular.

 Because ethanol fuel will absorb water directly from the atmosphere and subsequently retain it, ethanol is especially hard on the carburetors of small engines.
-Also, the higher alcohol content in ethanol fuel is more corrosive to your fuel lines than normal gasoline.
+Also, the higher alcohol content in E15 fuel is more corrosive to a small engine's fuel lines than normal gasoline.

-If you live in an area where most or all of the gas has ethanol additives, you're not up a river.
-With the use of fuel stabilizers, you can still safely run power equipment with ethanol fuel.
+If you live in an area where most or all of the gas has ethanol additives, there's still hope for running your gas-powered mower.
+With the use of fuel stabilizers, you can still safely run power equipment using ethanol fuel.

 The stabilizer, specifically designed for use with ethanol fuel, prevents corrosion and removes water from the fuel.
-It will also clean the entire fuel system, including carburetors, intake valves and injectors.
+It will also clean the entire fuel system, including its most important parts: